Cole-Graham/warno-actual/README.md

 Then, edit `config/config.YAML` to customize your settings according to your preferences.

 ### Important Notes
+- there is an NDF file in the root directory, which fixes a limitation with ndf parse.
+You will need to replace the converter.py file in your ndf parse library installation with this one.
+It was written by Ulibos but he hasn't updated the parser yet.
 - Ensure that you have the necessary permissions to create and edit files in the project directory.
 - Refer to the template configuration file for guidance on the available settings and their expected values.